thumphries/bear-traps-talk/talk.md

 Much worse for libraries that are consumed in a variety of projects.

 Usually not too painful in an application.

 ---

+class: center, middle

+# Part 3: Operational hell

+---

+# My process died

+It worked on my laptop

+--

+- Space leaks
+- Unbounded memory use
+- Deadlock
+- Too many / not enough capabilities
+- Suboptimal garbage collector settings

+---

+# Your process died

+It printed a bunch of trash

+--

+- Terrible error messages from most of the ecosystem
+- `Show` is bad for operators
+- `error "impossible" -- not possible`

+---

+class: center, middle

+# Part 4: Navigating culture

+---

+# Dialects

+---

+# One dozen effect systems

+---

+# String types

+---

+---